2022 U.S. Open Cup: Broadcasting

-First Round matches were split between ESPN+ and U.S. Soccer's YouTube channel; all matches from the Second Round to the final will be broadcast on ESPN+.
+First Round matches were split between ESPN+ and U.S. Soccer's YouTube channel; all matches from the second round to the final were broadcast on ESPN+.
 This is the final year of a four-year agreement between ESPN and U.S. Soccer to broadcast the tournament.
 Warner Bros.
 Discovery Sports will have the rights starting in 2023, as part of an 8-year agreement with U.S. Soccer.